nf-core/viralmetagenome/docs/usage/workflow/variant_and_refinement.md

 ## 2. Mapping of reads

-Mapping filtered reads to supercontig or mapping constraints is done with [`BowTie2`](http://bowtie-bio.sourceforge.net/bowtie2/),[`BWAmem2`](https://github.com/bwa-mem2/bwa-mem2) and [`BWA`](https://github.com/lh3/bwa).
+Mapping filtered reads to supercontig or mapping constraints is done with [`Bowtie2`](http://bowtie-bio.sourceforge.net/bowtie2/), [`BWA-MEM2`](https://github.com/bwa-mem2/bwa-mem2) and [`BWA`](https://github.com/lh3/bwa).

-The comparison of Bowtie2 and BWA-mem was done for [Yao et al. (2020)](https://doi.org/10.1186/s12859-020-03704-1) where they found that BWA-MEM2 had a higher mapping rate (faster) and better accuracy.
-BWA-mem detected more variant bases in mapping reads than Bowtie2.
-The tool bwa-mem2 is the next version of the bwa-mem algorithm in [bwa](https://github.com/lh3/bwa).
-It produces alignment identical to bwa and is ~1.3-3.1x faster depending on the use-case, dataset and the running machine.
+The comparison of Bowtie2 and BWA-MEM was done for [Yao et al. (2020)](https://doi.org/10.1186/s12859-020-03704-1) where they found that BWA-MEM2 had a higher mapping rate (faster) and better accuracy.
+BWA-MEM detected more variant bases in mapping reads than Bowtie2.
+The tool BWA-MEM2 is the next version of the BWA-MEM algorithm in [BWA](https://github.com/lh3/bwa).
+It produces alignments identical to BWA and is ~1.3-3.1x faster depending on the use-case, dataset and the running machine.

 All three methods are supported to keep protocol compatibility with other pipelines and to allow the user to choose the best method for their data.